 Temporary Protected Status (TPS) - A status allowing temporary residence and employment authorization to nationals of foreign countries that have been appropriately designated by the government based upon extraordinary and temporary political or physical conditions.
 TPS applicants must meet the specific criteria established for TPS for their particular country.
 Visa Waiver Program - A program under which nationals of certain countries may enter the United States for up to 90 days (as visitors for business or pleasure) without first obtaining a visa from a U.S. embassy or consulate.
 Generally, persons who enter under this program cannot extend or change to another status once entered the United States.

 Employment Authorization Document ("EAD")- A US CIS issued Form I-688B document, provided to some (but not all) foreign nationals authorized to work in the United States.
 EAD's can be issued to individuals with a specific visa status and to other designated groups (e.g. students authorized to work, individuals with specific immigration applications pending, Temporary Protected Status grantees, Deferred Action or DACA grantees, asylees/refugees).
 It is important to note that this is only one form of documentation to establish work authorization.
 Visa - A visa is an official endorsement, issued by a U.S. consulate, certifying that the bearer has been examined and is permitted to seek admission to the United States at a designated port of entry during the visa's validity.
 A visa does not grant the bearer the right to enter the United States; it merely gives one the eligibility to seek admission at a port of entry.
 Visas can be issued for extensive periods of time to be used for multiple entries.
-There are immigrant visas and non-immigrant visas.
-An expiration of a visa does not reflect the expiration of status in the U.S. For example, many visitor visas are valid for 10 years, but that does not mean that the visa holder may enter and remain in the U.S. for ten years.
+There are immigrant visas and non-immigrant visas are valid for 10 years, but that does not mean that the visa holder may enter and remain in the U.S. for ten years.